oldshoes3/itp/10Chessboard/README.md

 - Then, I though I had to have if statement above the code.
   - if (size % 2 == 0), execute the code
   - else, I had to a new similar code with additional .concat() method.
 - The result will be a code with one 'if' that includes one 'for loop' that includes another 'if'.
+I think it could be a little dirty?

 ## 2nd attempt
 - Let's think like a cartesian coordinate system,